-- 1. Stocks Year-over-year U.S. stock expected returns declined from 7.25%% to 6.95% due to a strong 25.5% Russell 3000 total return for the 2023 calendar year.
-The year-over-year 12% increase in S&P 500 earnings partially mitigated the fall in expected return. - 2.
-Rates Treasury bond expected returns rose from 3.85% one year ago to 3.90% at year-end, a small increase consistent with movement in yields.
-Real returns turned positive for Treasuries as nominal returns exceeded the 3.30% CPI increase for 2023. - 3.
-Stock/Bond Spread The 3.10% spread between U.S. stock and 10-year Treasury bond expected returns declined further from 3.35% one year ago and remains low compared to the 4.22% average spread for the last 20 years.
+- 1. Stocks Year-over-year US stock expected returns increased from 6.95% to 7.70% due to revised assumptions on cash yield from buybacks.
+Expected returns for non-US stocks also increased from 6.95% one year ago to 7.10% but less than US stocks due to lower earnings growth assumptions. - Rates Treasury bond expected returns rose from 3.90% one year ago to 4.55% at year-end.
+Expected real bond returns have climbed to an attractive 2.20%, equal to a 4.55% expected Treasury return, minus 2.35% expected inflation. - 3.
+Stock/Bond Spread The 3.15% spread between US stock and 10-year Treasury bond expected returns remains relatively unchanged from 3.10% one year ago and remains low compared to the 4.19% average spread for the last 20 years.
 This change, after more than a decade of wide spreads favoring stocks, implies that asset allocation targets might reduce allocations to stocks in favor of other asset classes. - 4.
-Credit Yield spreads ended 2023 far lower than one year ago, pushing them to levels below long-term spread averages, making liquid credit less attractive. (see Exhibit 22) - 5.
-Inflation Inflation was largely broken in 2023 as CPI was cut by approximately one-half from 6.4% in 2022 to 3.30% in 2023.
-The 10-year breakeven inflation rate also fell over the year, from 2.3% to 2.2%. - 6.
-Private Equity Expected returns declined to 9.95% in line with the decline in expected returns for public equities.
-We expect private equity to generate a net 3% return above public stocks over longer time periods, an achievement documented in our past studies of actual private equity returns. - 7.
-Hedge Funds Our expected return forecast increased slightly from 5.20% to 5.45%, driven by an increase in our cash return forecast.
-Our alpha expectation remains modest at 1.78% and slightly below a 2% annual level Cliffwater advisory clients have experienced over the last 15 years. - 8.
-Private Debt Expected returns have increased 50 and 20 basis points, respectively, over the last year to 7.55% and 9.45% for unlevered and levered private debt, respectively.
-The increases relate to higher expected short-term rates. - 9.
-Real Estate Expected public real estate returns declined slightly from 6.45% to 6.30% over the year, primarily due to a strong 11.4% return.
-Conversely, private real estate expected returns rose from 6.00% to 6.40%, due to a negative -8.4% return and an increase in cap rates.
-However, relative attractiveness continues to favor public versus private real estate with REIT yields exceeding cap rates. - 10.
-Real Assets Changes in expected returns for private real assets, notably farmland and infrastructure, remained the same over the past year.
-Expected commodity returns increased due to higher cash rates.
-MLP expected returns declined to 7.40% due to strong 2023 returns.
+Credit Shrinking credit yield spreads over the past two years have pushed them well below long-term spread averages, making liquid credit less much less attractive. - 5.
+Inflation CPI inflation continues to decline from 6.4% in 2022, 3.3% in 2023, and 2.9% in 2024.
+The 10-year breakeven (expected) inflation rate however increased over the last year, from 2.20% to 2.35%. - 6.
+Private Equity We expect private equity to generate a net 3% return above public stocks over longer time periods, an achievement documented in our past studies of actual private equity returns. - 7.
+Hedge Funds Our expected return forecast increased from 5.45% to 5.95%, driven by an increase in our expected returns for cash and equities. - 8.
+Private Debt Expected returns for unlevered and levered private debt fell from 7.55% and 9.45%, respectively, one year ago, to 6.95% and 9.15% at year-end due to spread tightening through the year. - Real Estate Expected public real estate returns remained unchanged at 6.30% as higher expected inflation offset lower dividend yields.
+Expected unlevered private real estate returns increased from 6.40% to 7.10% over the year, due to higher cap rates and higher expected inflation.
+Relative attractiveness is shifting toward private real estate with REIT yields now below cap rates. - Real Assets Changes in expected returns for private real assets, notably farmland and infrastructure, remained the same over the past year.
+Expected returns for commodities rose modestly due to higher cash rates and fell modestly for MLPs due to lower yields.